IceHe/lib/auth/oauth-2-in-action.md

 ……

 The right to bear tokens
 The core OAuth specifications deal with bearer tokens, which means that anyone who carries the token has the right to use it.
 All of our examples throughout the book will use bearer tokens, except where specifically noted.
-Bearer tokens have particu- lar security properties, which are enumerated in chapter 10, and we’ll take a look ahead at nonbearer tokens in chapter 15.
+Bearer tokens have particu- lar security properties, which are enumerated in chapter 10, and we'll take a look ahead at nonbearer tokens in chapter 15.

 ……